Lexicon: opulence – orchis

 Planetary path around the sun.

-1. Cultivated land; or garden for herbs and fruit trees.
+1. Cultivated land; garden for trees; planting area, especially for fruit trees.

 2. Specifically cultivated land for Apple trees.